Configuring an SMS Provider for the Account

 The user must have their Twilio Account SID and authorization token number, or their Esendex API Key, prior to beginning this task.

-The Set SMS Provider sidebar appears.
+The SMS Brand and Provider Setup sidebar appears.

-Configuring an SMS Provider
+Configuring an SMS Brand and Provider

 Follow these steps to configure Twilio as the SMS provider: